Darkness947/NEON-HUB/reports/phase-1-report.md

 4. **Schema runner script:** Created `database/runSchema.js` as a convenience script instead of requiring the user to manually paste SQL into the Neon DB console.
 This is more reliable and reproducible.

-## Third-Party Services Connected
+## 🔌 Third-Party Services Connected

 | Service | Status | Notes |
 |---------|--------|-------|
 | Neon DB | ✅ Connected | PostgreSQL serverless, eu-central-1 region, SSL enabled |

-## Known Issues / Limitations
+## ⚠️ Known Issues

+> [!WARNING]
+> / Limitations
+>
-1. **pg SSL warning:** Node outputs a deprecation warning about SSL mode semantics changing in pg v9.
+> 1. **pg SSL warning:** Node outputs a deprecation warning about SSL mode semantics changing in pg v9.
 This is informational only and does not affect functionality.
 The warning will be resolved when pg updates its major version.
+>

-2. **No favicon:** The default Vite favicon is referenced but may not exist.
+> 2. **No favicon:** The default Vite favicon is referenced but may not exist.
 Will be replaced with a proper Neon Hub favicon in Phase 8 (UI Polish).

-## Testing Performed
+## 🧪 Testing Performed

 | Test | Method | Result |
 |------|--------|--------|